Are you having trouble negotiating custody and support?

 - Any other factors the court deems necessary and relevant.

 But there are a host of other issues that have to be considered during custody disputes, such as parenting classes, support, parental conduct, and visitation, just to name a few.
 Judges also prefer that parents going through a divorce work out a parenting plan together.
 But that can’t always happen.
 A compassionate child custody attorney in Wyoming can make all the difference during those talks.
-Call Burg Simpson at 307-527-7891 or complete our Free Case Evaluation Form so we can help make the process as painless as possible.
+Call Burg Simpson at 307-527-7891 or complete our Free Case Evaluation Form so our Wyoming family law attorneys can help make the process as painless as possible.